 Dallin also voluntarily gives presentations.
 He’s trained other employees, given workshops on security principles to students, presented at a conference, and presented to the community to raise security awareness and good practices.

 The purpose of this website is to contribute back to the web community by posting solutions and examples to difficult issues Dallin has come across that might not be so easily identified in other places on the internet.
-Views are his own.
+It is also a way to share information about personal projects, trainings, and opinions.
+The views and opinions expressed on this websites are his own and do not represent the opinions or positions of any organization.